notnithila/tech-cat-training/Capstone/README.md

 - **AWS S3**: For storing raw, conformed, and transformed data.
 - **AWS Lambda**: For serverless data processing.
 - **Python/Jupyter Notebook**: For data analysis and transformation.
-- **Databricks PySpark**: For distributed data processing.
+- **Databricks/EMR PySpark**: For distributed data processing.
 - **AWS Glue Studio or AWS Glue Databrew**: For ETL operations.
 - **AWS Glue Crawler and Catalog**: For metadata management.
 - **AWS Athena**: For querying data in S3.
 - **Snowflake**: For data warehousing and advanced analytics.
-- **Tableau**: For data visualization and reporting.
+- **Tableau/ThoughtSpot**: For data visualization and reporting.

 #### Instructions

 1. **Data Extraction and Loading to S3 Raw**
    - Upload all datasets to the specified `S3 Raw` bucket locations.
 2. **Data Transformation and Loading to S3 Conformed**
-   - Use AWS Lambda, Python/Jupyter Notebook, or Databricks PySpark to clean, deduplicate, and transform the data.
+   - Use AWS Lambda, Python/Jupyter Notebook, or Databricks/EMR PySpark to clean, deduplicate, and transform the data.
    - Create the necessary additional date features.
    - Store the transformed data in the `S3 Conformed` bucket with the correct partitioning.
 3. **Additional Transformations**
-   - Calculate the required metrics (Trip Duration, Trip Distance %, Trip Duration %).
+   - Calculate the required metrics (for example Trip Duration, Trip Distance %, Trip Duration %).
 4. **Data Loading to S3 Transformed**
    - Perform final transformations.
    - Load the clean and partitioned data into the `S3 Transformed` bucket.